 The community reactions to the news are mixed.
 Most players are happy that ArenaNet started communicating with the players which is something that they were really bad at for a very long time.
 The response to planned addition of legendary runes and sigils as well as build templates is also super positive.

 On the other hand, some of the players worry about the future of GW2.
 Next expansion pack would probably calm them down and ensure them that ArenaNet is going to remain focused on Guild Wars 2.
-Lack of new specializations and not that much of new gear seems kind of boring for people who don’t care about the story that much.
+Lack of new specializations or a new profession and not that much of new gear seems kind of boring for people who don’t care about the storyline that much.
 While most of the fans are happy with the overall story, some of them believe that it’s progressing too slowly and that there’s not enough to do between the releases of subsequent episodes.

 All said and done, it seems like ArenaNet and NCSoft are happy with the current shape of Guild Wars 2.
 The direction for the game remains pretty much the same and there are no groundbreaking changes coming any time soon and the developers made it clear that other aspects matter to them more, but it still interesting to see how the game will progress.

-Developers are focused on engaging the players in the continuous story of Tyria which is probably a good idea.
-One of the greatest accomplishments of Guild Wars 2 is creating a truly “Living World” where the environment constantly and significantly changes due to new events of the story.
+Developers hope to focus on engaging the players in the continuous story of Tyria which is probably a good idea.
+One of the greatest accomplishments of Guild Wars 2 is creating a truly “Living World” where the environment constantly and significantly changes due to new specific events of the story.
 It’s probably the area in which GW2 stands out from the competition the most.
 This will definitely remain true with the direction that developers have set for Guild Wars 2.